perspectivesonatheme/patterns/Core/Abstraction.md

 Pattern: similarity among phenomena
 - a pattern is implicit in its instances; an abstraction is an explicit object representing a pattern ([reification](Reification.md))
-- patterns are of the phenomena; abstractions are of the observer {word} about the patterns
+- patterns are of the territory; abstractions are of the map, about the patterns
-- abstractions only exist in the map, not the territory
 - for example, a repeated chunk of code is a pattern; a function that is called in place of each chunk is an abstraction
 - there can be multiple abstractions representing a single pattern; for example, multiple people looking at a repeated chunk of code will each have an abstraction in their minds representing it